hongtaoh/jpm/README.md

 Run `python3 save_csv.py`.
 You'll get all the results as `all_results.csv`.

-For data analysis and visualizations, we used Observable.
-Since we cannot anonymize the notebooks, we are not able to share the codes at this point for the reviewing purpose.
+For data analysis and visualizations, we used Observable: [@hongtaoh/jpm](https://observablehq.com/@hongtaoh/jpm)

 ## How to analyze the real-world NACC results

-We are not able to share the codes now because we used a package that will disclose our identity.
-Without that, the codes are not reproducible, so there is no point to share them.

-**We will share everything if the paper gets accepted.**
+Please visit [https://github.com/hongtaoh/jpm_nacc](https://github.com/hongtaoh/jpm_nacc) for details.

 ## Other files